We’re always on the lookout for ways to improve security on our WordPress sites. But equally, we want to make security easier and more accessible.

 This leaves it susceptible to brute force attacks.
 If someone guesses your username and password enough times, they’ll eventually get in.

-With our Security Firewall plugin we have offered two-factor authentication by email all the way back to v1.2.0.
+With our Shield Security plugin we have offered two-factor authentication by email all the way back to v1.2.0.
 That’s a long time!

 Email-based two-factor authentication is a highly effective system.
 But, it does have issues, such as: